ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 }
 ```

 The good point of this syntax is that it doesn't require `as`.

-As I wrote in the controversial section, maybe the use of `as` is sometimes misunderstanding.
+As written in the controversial points section, maybe the use of `as` is sometimes misunderstanding.
 Also, the repetition of `value as T` seems redundant.
 Here, the variables's type is declared only once.

 However, while `case<T>(value: T)` is 'function-like' syntax, then patterns come next.
-It is not obvious that bound variable `let .first(value)` is 'applied' to the 'function'.
+It is not obvious that the bound variable `let .first(value)` is 'applied' to the 'function'.
+Also, there is no clear association between `value` in the `(value: T)` and in the `.first(value)`.
+It seems a bit magical.

-It is unexpectable what happens when you cast value inside the pattern.
+It is unexpectable what happens when you cast value inside the pattern because at what time the `value` is 'applied'.

 ```Swift
 switch either{